 Subject to the discussion of the PFIC rules below, upon the sale, exchange or other disposition of subordinate voting shares, a United States Holder will recognize capital gain or loss in an amount equal to the difference between his or her adjusted tax basis in his or her shares and the amount realized on the disposition.
 A United States Holder that uses the cash method of accounting calculates the dollar value of the proceeds received on the sale date as of the date that the sale settles, while a United States Holder who uses the accrual method of accounting is required to calculate the value of the proceeds of the sale as of the "trade date," unless he or she has elected to use the settlement date to determine his or her proceeds of sale.
 Capital gain from the sale, exchange or other disposition of shares held more than one year is long-term capital gain and is eligible for a maximum 20% rate of taxation for individuals.
 Special rules (and generally lower maximum rates) apply to individuals in lower tax brackets.
 Further preferential tax treatment may be available for individuals who dispose of subordinate voting shares held for over five years.
-Gain or loss recognized by a United States Holder on a sale, exchange or other disposition of subordinate voting shares generally will be treated as U.S. source income or loss for U.S. foreign tax credit purposes.
-The deductibility of a capital loss recognized on the sale, exchange or other disposition of subordinate voting shares is subject to limitations.
-A United States Holder who receives foreign currency upon disposition of subordinate voting shares and converts the foreign currency into U.S. dollars subsequent to receipt will have foreign exchange gain or loss based on any appreciation or depreciation in the value of the foreign currency against the U.S. dollar.
+Gain or loss recognized by a United States Holder on a sale, exchange or other disposition of subordinate voting shares is subject to limitations.
+A United States Holder who receives foreign currency upon disposition of subordinate voting shares and converts the foreign currency against the U.S. dollar.
 United States Holders should consult their own tax advisors regarding the treatment of a foreign currency gain or loss.